madpiano/2019-432/slides/class14/README.md

 The NNYFS1 example we'll refer to in the slides today is outlined in detail (including answers to the questions) in its folder on our Data and Code page.
 [Here is the Github Markdown document](https://github.com/THOMASELOVE/2019-432/blob/master/data-and-code/nnyfs_old_homework/nnyfs_old_homework.md), and here are [the R Markdown](https://github.com/THOMASELOVE/2019-432/blob/master/data-and-code/nnyfs_old_homework/nnyfs_old_homework.Rmd) and [the data set](https://github.com/THOMASELOVE/2019-432/blob/master/data-and-code/nnyfs_old_homework/data/nnyfs1.csv).

-## Discussion of the Minute Paper Results

-To come.

-## Discussion of the Project 1 Results

-To come.

 ## Is this what you're waiting for? (as described by [Jenny Bryan](https://twitter.com/jennybryan/status/1103066293190615041))

 ![](https://github.com/THOMASELOVE/2019-432/blob/master/slides/class14/figures/jennybryan_tw.PNG)